AguaClara/UASB/summer2018report.md

 The addition of the hose clamp also allows for the pieces to be moved spatially around the bucket easily, allowing the team to test many different orientations of the pivot without drilling new holes in the bucket.
 This also will allow easy replacement of the bucket system if necessary, as important as pieces will inevitably break.

-This model became the teams the first design to model the tipping bucket function.
+This model became the teams the first design of the tipping bucket function.
 However, after beginning fabrication, the team realized that the design would not work due to the geometry of the bucket and the attached pivot rods.
 Since the bucket was circular, any placement of the rod off of the center would lead the rods to point orthogonally outwards and not form a straight pivot.
 This is shown the figure below.

 <center><img src="https://github.com/AguaClara/UASB/blob/master/Images/Tipping_Bucket_Off_Centered_Pivots.png?raw=true">